-STORAGE: Stable when stored at -20°C. Freeze thaws should be minimized by aliquotting into one model and shown to enhance tumor growth rates in vivo.37 time use aliquots.
+STORAGE: Stable when stored at -20°C. Freeze thaws should be minimized by aliquotting into one time use aliquots.
 Store aliquots in the -20°C freezer until ready for use.
 DO NOT STORE can be found on the product Certificate of Analysis.